sql-machine-learning/elasticdl/docs/designs/dynamic_sharding_for_images.md

 Now, users have to convert images into RecordIO for ElasticDL.
 In practice, many users read the original images to train their models.
 So, we need to support read the original data from the storage.
-However, the format to store the original data is various.
+However, there are various file formats for the original data.
 We need to design a common definition for different formats.

 ## Different Ways to Store Images and Annotations